Bridgy Fed

 Return type:

-If DEBUG is True, re-raises the exception instead.
+If DEBUG and exception are True, re-raises the exception instead.

 Duplicated in bridgy.util.